 Trinity College of Florida offers courses utilizing an online mode of learning.
 Every course is created based on a traditional class syllabus.
-All assessments are based on the week's readings and/or lecture topics.
+All assessments are based on the week's readings and/ or lecture topics.
 The courses are kept up-to-date by incorporating current topics and online teaching methods.
 All courses require a weekly forum discussion and may include collaborative projects with other students in the course.

 During the Fall and Spring semesters, traditional students can enroll in online courses if they have time conflicts with other classes, work conflicts, or would like to take extra courses.
 The online mode allows students who cannot meet at a scheduled time the opportunity to engage at a time that works best for them.
 The traditional summer semester is typically comprised of all online courses.
 The courses are intended to give the opportunity for both students and instructors to interact.
-A student who is on academic probation is prohibited from enrolling in online courses.
-Students who are working toward an Associate or a Bachelors of Arts degree may take courses online, but the full degree is not yet available solely online.
-The Bachelors of Science degrees can be completed fully online.
+Students who are working toward an Associate or a Bachelor of Arts degree may take courses online (as available).
+The Bachelor of Science degrees can be completed fully online.